btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 This is a good case of developing multiple apps & libraries concurrently, which I'm happy to provide a
 	free code review with anybody on your team who is interested.

+Natural Language Processing & code parse trees can also be utilized to
+	analyze & link code in the Holochain Core, libraries, & application ecosystem with curated content (documentation, newsletters, blogs), creating a graph of content.

-Regardless of the outcome, I have created a systematic way of development where my practice is always moving
+Regardless of the outcome, I have created a systematic way of development
-	forward in a cogent way.
+	where my practice is always moving forward in a cogent way.
-A Meta-Philosophy-backed domain language methodology ensures framework development that scales with complexity
+A Meta-Philosophy-backed domain language methodology ensures framework development
-	across a multitude of organizations, applications, libraries, platforms, 3rd party apis while facilitating precise movement of abstraction to the appropriate library.
+	that scales with complexity across a multitude of organizations, applications, libraries, platforms, 3rd party apis while facilitating precise movement of abstraction to the appropriate library.

 Sincerely, \